 Although he doesn’t have the height of some of the fastest servers of all time, Roddick can match any of them for pace.
 He has a unique service action, coiling his body with a big knee bend, which he could unleash to generate huge power.

-Roddick possessed a good second serve too, especially using the kick, generating a lot of topspin to get the ball bouncing up high off the court.
+Roddick possessed a good second serve too, especially using the kick serve, generating a lot of topspin to get the ball bouncing up high off the court.

-I loved watching the slow build up in his service motion, generating a lot of momentum before unleashing his serve with a big knee bend.
-Becker was a great net player, and his serve had a lot of accuracy to put his opponents under pressure.
+I loved watching the slow build-up in his service motion, generating a lot of momentum before unleashing his serve with a big knee bend.
+Becker was a great net player, and his serve had a lot of accuracies to put his opponents under pressure.